RememberOfLife/mirabel/README.md

 * main_ctrl should be a context object (low prio)

 ## ideas
+* global overlay notifications, (top-right, centered (e.g. mc title), sticky, progress..)
+  * want notifications IN mirabel, or should mirabel issue to the environment notification service?
 * need some unit tests for things like move_history, config_registry etc?
 * general purpose job queue for background processes
 * draw and resign are events